Illyrian religion: Cult of Silvanus

 The cult of Silvanus, the Roman tutelary deity of the wild, woods and fields, was one of the most popular ritual traditions in Dalmatia and Pannonia during the Roman period.
 Silvanus was so familiar in the region that his name was often abbreviated on inscriptions.
 The way he was portrayed in Dalmatia differed from the rest of the Roman Empire, with various elements common only with Pannonia.
 Silvanus was depicted with attributes generally related to Pan, such as goat legs, horns, syrinx, pedum, grapes or other fruits, and he was escorted by a goat and female companions (Diana and the Nymphs).
 Several cognomina were attributed to Silvanus in particular, such as Domesticus when he was portrayed as a bearded countryman with his watch-dog, holding the knife of a wine-grower or gardener.
-Under Silvanus Messor, he was the protector of the harvest, while the epithet Silvestris, often paired with Diana and the Nymphs, depicted the hunter and the rural woodland identity.
+Under the name Silvanus Messor, he was the protector of the harvest, while the epithet Silvestris, often paired with Diana and the Nymphs, depicted the hunter and the rural woodland identity.

 Some scholars have interpreted those peculiarities from the point of the view that Silvanus was an indigenous deity resembling Pan, but recognized by Classical writers as 'Silvanus' through the eyes of interpretatio romana.
 They generally link the representations of Silvanus with an erect phallus to pre-Roman fertility cults found earlier in the region, especially local ithyphallic depictions of the Iron Age.
 The cult of Silvanus was also more frequent in the towns of the Dalmatian heartlands such as Vrlika than in the coastal Graeco-Roman colonies like Narona.
-An opposing view regards the cult of Silvanus in Dalmatia and Pannonia as a tradition of Italian origin eventually adopted by Balkanic populations living in romanized areas during the second century AD.
+An opposing view regards the cult of Silvanus in Dalmatia and Pannonia as a tradition of Italian origin eventually adopted by Balkan populations living in Romanized areas during the second century AD.
 The association of Silvanus with the Phrygian deity Attis also appears in Dalmatia and further north in Aquileia (Italia).

-The Silvanae, a feminine plural of Silvanus, were featured on many dedications across Pannonia.
+The Silvanae, whose name is the feminine plural of Silvanus, were featured on many dedications across Pannonia.
 As most of them were found in the western Balkans rather than in Italy, they may have represented Illyrian nymphs.
 In the hot springs of Topusko (Pannonia Superior), sacrificial altars were dedicated to Thana and Vidasus, whose names invariably stand side by side as companions.
 Vidasus is identified with Silvanus, and his name may derive from the PIE root *widhu- ("tree, forest"), with a possible cognate in the Norse god Víðarr, who is said to live amid long grass and brushwood.
 Thana, compared with the Roman goddess Diana, was the deity of forestry and hunting.
 Scholars have argued that Thana survived as Zana of Albanian mythology, and that she can be traced today in the image of "mother Yana" within Serbian folklore.